jainamjain-dev/Face-Recognition-Flask/README.md

 - `static/`: Directory containing static files (e.g., CSS, JavaScript).
 - `model/`: Directory containing trained machine learning models.

+## Additional Notes

+- Ensure that your system has a webcam connected if you plan to use real-time face recognition features.
+- You may need to adjust the model parameters or fine-tune the pre-trained model based on your specific requirements and dataset.
+- Experiment with different machine learning algorithms and hyperparameters for better face recognition accuracy.

 ## References

 - [Flask Documentation](https://flask.palletsprojects.com/)